 The dental bridge procedure takes two appointments to our office.
 During your first appointment, we’ll file down the two adjacent teeth on both sides of the gap.

 Next, we’ll take impressions of your teeth and send them to a dental lab.
 From there, we’ll place temporary crowns on your teeth to protect them until your second appointment with us.

 When you return to our office, we’ll remove the temporary crowns and place the dental bridge in your mouth.
-Once your dentist is satisfied with how the bridge looks and fits, he’ll bond it in place.
+Once your dentist is satisfied with how the bridge looks and fits, they’ll bond it in place.

-One of the major disadvantages of dental bridges is that we have to shave down the adjacent teeth to fit the crowns over top.
+One of the major disadvantages of dental bridges is that we have to file down the adjacent teeth to fit the crowns over top.
 In this regard, dental bridges are considered more invasive than dental implants.